RedHatInsights/ansible-collections-eda/README.md

 SECRET=mysecret ansible-rulebook -r example_rulebook.yaml -v -E="SECRET" -i inventory.yaml
 ```
 and set the `SECRET` value to your secret token value.
-Use the secet value when setting up Ansible integration on
+Use the secret value when setting up Ansible integration on
 [Red Hat Hybrid Console](https://console.redhat.com/settings/integrations).

-For inventory you might create a file `inventory.yaml` containing:
+For inventory, you might create a file `inventory.yaml` containing:
 ```
 all:
 ```

-### Advisor Recommendation to ServicNow Incident
+### Advisor Recommendation to ServiceNow Incident

-Rulebook example of creating ServiceNow Incident out of Insights Advisor recommendation events.
+Rulebook example of creating a ServiceNow Incident out of Insights Advisor recommendation events.

-Prerequisties:
+Prerequisites:
 * `servicenow.itsm` collection installed

 ```yaml